 We believe that less is more.
 That's why there are only two ingredients in our yoghurt - milk and live bio cultures.
 For every litre of yoghurt, we start with over three litres of milk and after adding our carefully selected cultures (including probiotics), it is strained using traditional methods to create a thick, creamy texture packed with protein.
 We currently offer two products, Whole Milk Dorset Strained Yoghurt and Fat Free Dorset Strained Yoghurt.

-There, we pump it through a filter and it either goes straight into the vat, or takes a short detour through the separator (if it's destined for our fat free yoghurt).
+While it's still warm, we pump the fresh milk through a filter and it either goes straight into the vat, or takes a short detour through the separator (if it's destined for our fat free yoghurt).
 The milk is then heated to pasteurise it and, more importantly for our yoghurt, to denature the whey proteins and make them attach themselves to the casein proteins.
 Put simply, this is how we retain the valuable protein during the straining process.